-My treatment approach is largely cognitive-behavioral in nature, but as an eclectic clinician, I draw from object-relations theory and experiential interventions.
-In addition, I can provide faith-based treatment.
+My treatment approach is largely cognitive-behavioral in nature, but as an eclectic clinician, I draw from numerous interventions (e.g. ACT, MBSR, narrative, imago, Enneagram).
 I view my role as a therapist as helping clients to better understand how they get in their own way and unearth their genuine true self.
 In addition to self-discovery, I am passionate about assisting clients to develop skills that will allow them to have more fulfilling and healthy relationships with others.
 In my practice, it is essential to collaborate with the client to ensure that my approach is tailored to their needs and preferences.

 - Eating Disorders

 Education and Training

 - MA in counseling from Oakland University – 2010

 - BA in pre professional psychology from Anderson University – 2007

 - American Counseling Association